oguzgelal/SocialSurf/README.md

  - Reading an article ?
 Discuss it with others reading it at the same time
  - Someone is browsing your Facebook page ?
 Say hi to them :)
  - Watching a video ?
 Talk about it with others.
  - Do you own a website ?
-Ask your visitors about the experience (Chromely for web developers will come some time in the future)
+Ask your visitors about the experience (SocialWeb for web developers will come some time in the future)

-### Run Chromely
+### Run SocialWeb

 This application is built with Meteor.JS so you should have Meteor installed.
 Then, run the following command:
 ```sh